 For a missile weapon, any character may use the weapon as long as a turn is taken to anchor the weapon or set it up before firing.
 A character who tries to fire such a weapon without doing so takes a -4 penalty to shooting and must make a vigor check or be shaken.

 Parry +/-: The weapon adds/penalizes the character’s Parry score when used.

+Powered: Many melee weapons are powered, and may run out of power or fail on the roll of a 1 on the fighting die just as a shooting weapon might.
+These weapons have the note of “powered.”

 Range: This lists the weapon’s Short, Medium, and Long range.
 Ranges are listed in inches so that you can use a ruler to move, shoot, and fight on the table-top with miniatures.
 Each inch is equal to 2 yards in the real world, so that 5” is really 10 yards, or 30 feet.
 Weapon ranges are “effective” ranges for the table-top.
 If you need to know the real world range of a weapon (for battles that don’t take place on the table-top, for instance), multiply each range bracket by 2.5.
 A tank round with a Long range of 300, for example